KPMGE/kong-api-gateway-example/README.md

 ## How to run the project
-First of all, you gotta create a dedicated network for this project to work, basically, both our services and kong itself will be in that network so that it's easy to manage the request coming back and fourth.
-You can create such an network by running the command:
+First of all, you gotta create a dedicated network for this project to work, basically, both our services and kong itself will be in that network so that it's easy to manage the requests coming back and fourth.
+You can create such a network by running the command:

 ```bash
 sudo docker network create kong-net